 You’ll need a mind shift to be able to pick what matters to them most.

 One of the greatest enemies of progress is procrastination.
 If you want to pull off a successful corporate event, start planning as early as possible.
-Waiting until the last minute can bring a host of problems later.
+Waiting until the last minute can bring a host of problems later and you could end up not selling half as many corporate event venue tickets as you would want to.

 As soon as you set a date for the event, come up with the occasion’s general scope.
 You also need to draw up a budget as soon as the date has been set.
 Book a venue in advance while you still have many options to work with.
 Remember, hotels and other venues tend to have many bookings all around the year.